List of South African airports by passenger movements

 The following is a list of South African airports by passenger movements.

 Statistics

 All information below is sourced from the annual statistics published by the Airports Company South Africa.
 Figures are between 1 April and 31 March the following year.

-Airports not controlled by the Airports Company South Africa do not generally publish passenger statistics, and have not been included.
+Airports not controlled by the Airports Company South Africa do not generally publish or are delayed when updating their passenger statistics.
+Airports without official statistics have been displayed as current seat capacity on regularly scheduled flights.
+These seats, although not always full, give an accurate number of passengers expected.